 The choice of medium by which to electronically submit survey deliverables will depend on the size of the files to be provided.
 Files should be sent directly to your SHPO project reviewer, based on assigned agency responsibilities.
+All Draft and Final survey deliverables (including GIS shapefiles) should be sent to the SHPO at the same time using the same medium to assist in project tracking.

 We recommend using a File Transfer Protocol (FTP) to submit all file sizes.
 WeTransfer.com is a free FTP website that our office uses for file sizes up to 2 GB.
 Other online services such as Dropbox or Hightail may also be used.
 File sizes over 2 GB can be sent using a thumb or external hard drive, DVD-RW, or FTP.